SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 You can also search for packages created by a specific user or organisation by filtering on `author`.
 For example, a query of [`fluent author:vapor`](https://swiftpackageindex.com/search?query=fluent+author%3Avapor) matches any package containing the word "fluent" owned by the vapor organisation.

 Similarly, you can search for packages that contain keywords with a `keyword` filter.
 For example, [`keyword:accessibility`](https://swiftpackageindex.com/search?query=keyword%3Aaccessibility) matches any package having the "accessibility" keyword.

+#### Querying for platform compatibility

+You can also search for packages which are compatible with a certain platform, including iOS, macOS, tvOS and watchOS.
+For example, a query of [`grid platform:macos`](https://swiftpackageindex.com/search?query=grid+platform%3Amacos) matches any package containing the word "grid" and that our build system has checked for compatibility with macOS.

+We determine platform compatibility based on real-world builds, you can learn more about how we do this in the [Swift Package Index Build System FAQ](/docs/builds).

 #### Excluding results